pipe-cd/pipecd/docs/content/en/blog/news/february-2022-update.md

 #### Environment and Deployment Configuration File were deprecated

-Since the Label was introduced as above, Environment was becoming a subset of the Label concept.
+Since the Label was introduced, the Environment becomes a subset of the Label concept.
 So we decided to deprecate the Environment concept from `v0.24.0`.
-Although it is still being displayed on the web console, it will be removed completely from the next release.
+Even though it is still displayed on the web console, it will be removed completely from the next release.
 So make sure to switch to using Label instead.

 The deployment configuration file (`.pipe.yaml`) has been deprecated as well.
 Please use the application configuration file instead, it has the same format but with some new fields such as `name`, `description`, and `labels`.
 By using this new config file, all application information can be stored and managed in your Git repository.
 The new config file also gives PipeCD the ability to detect unregistered applications in Git repository to suggest users to add on the control plane.